PengJiyuan/relix/README.md

     --patch                    version when you make backwards-compatible bug fixes.
-    --minor                    version when you add functionality in a backwards-compatible manner --major                    version when you make incompatible API changes --prepatch [identifier]    increments the patch version, then makes a prerelease --preminor [identifier]    increments the minor version, then makes a prerelease --premajor [identifier]    increments the major version, then makes a prerelease --prerelease [identifier]  increments version, then makes a prerelease --accessPublic             npm publish --access=public
+    --minor                    version when you add functionality in a backwards-compatible manner --major                    version when you make incompatible API changes --prepatch [identifier]    increments the patch version, then makes a prerelease (default: beta) --preminor [identifier]    increments the minor version, then makes a prerelease (default: beta) --premajor [identifier]    increments the major version, then makes a prerelease (default: beta) --prerelease [identifier]  increments version, then makes a prerelease (default: beta) --accessPublic             npm publish --access=public
     -h, --help                 output usage information
 ```